anderslatif/remarkableslides/README.md

 * Build markdown files into HTML documents for presentations
 * Create a server that serves the presentations
-* Can watch for changes in markdown and rebuild only what is needed
+* Watches for changes in the markdown and rebuilds only what is needed
+* Create multiple presentations recursively
+* Combine multiple markdown files in the same folder into a single presentation
 * Markdown linting
 * Spell-checking